AKASHAorg/akasha-docs/docs/extensions/app-loader.md

 # App Loader

-Please also read the overview of the [bootstrapping mounting and unmounting](./index.md#the-bootstrapping-mounting-and-unmounting-part) lifecycles.
+App loader is the engine behind the whole UI architecture.
+It is a wrapper over the [single-spa](https://single-spa.js.org/) library which acts like a router between microfrontends.

-The `loadingFn` is the primary function for mounting the view.
+The `rootComponent` is the primary function for mounting the view.
 It is required to be defined for each of the AKASHA Core's micro-frontend type:

 - application
 - widget